plotly/plotlyjs.jl-docs/julia/text-and-annotations.md

     y=[0, 4, 5, 1, 2, 2, 3, 4, 2]
 )

-# NOTE: There is no `add_annotation` method in julia, putting it in layout for now
+# TODO: There is no `add_annotation` method in julia, putting it in layout for now
 layout = Layout(
     showlegend=false,
     annotations=[